evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 You can choose between 7 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

-The car has four [regular doors](../../../../technology/doors/) and a tailgate.
+The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close are an standard function for the regular doors.
-The liftgate is electric-powered and has a kick-sensor as standard.

 There is only one roof for this model.
 The standard is a panoramic roof.